 All applicants must pass an interview board, a drug screening, a medical examination, and a polygraph examination.

 County Sheriff’s Departments in Alabama

-Jefferson County includes two decentralized patrols, with 123 personnel located in Birmingham and 46 located in Bessemer.
-The Sheriff’s Office in Jefferson County, Alabama, is responsible for enforcing all state and federal laws involving criminal offenses.
+The Jefferson County Sheriff’s Office includes two decentralized patrols, with 123 personnel located in Birmingham and 46 located in Bessemer.
+This law enforcement agency is responsible for enforcing all state and federal laws involving criminal offenses.
 Divisions within the Sheriff’s Office in Jefferson County include:

 - Motor Scouts

 - Canine Unit